Volunteer Mandated Reporter Training

 Schools are now required by the State of Georgia to train all volunteers as mandated reporters of child abuse.

 In compliance with this law, the Fayette County Board of Education has implemented a new training procedure for ALL school volunteers and chaperones.
-Prior to volunteering or chaperoning you will need to view a short video about Mandatory Child Abuse Reporting and respond back to the school with a verification that you have completed the video.
-The video, linked below, is about 7-8 minutes and covers the procedures for providing child abuse mandated reporting as it relates to school volunteers/chaperones.
+Prior to volunteering or chaperoning you will need to view a .pdf document containing information about Mandatory Child Abuse Reporting.
+The slides in the .pdf, linked below, covers the procedures for providing child abuse mandated reporting as it relates to school volunteers/chaperones.

-If you should have questions after viewing the video, please contact the front office at your child's school and we will be happy to help.
+If you have questions after viewing the Mandated Reporter Training slides, please contact the front office at your child's school and we will be happy to help.
 We appreciate the time and dedication of our volunteers but it is our priority to protect our students.
-If you plan to volunteer or chaperone any time during this school year, please view the training video and send your confirmation information to your child's school.

 If you are a volunteer in Fayette County Schools, please complete the following:

-Remember, please view the video BEFORE completing the form.
+Remember, please view the Mandated Reporter PDF BEFORE completing the volunteer form.
 Thank you!

 Fayette County Public Schools appreciates you!